jackyzha0/jackyzha0.github.io/content/_index.md

-Hi, I'm Jacky and welcome to my little corner of the internet!
-Currently, I'm based in Vancouver, Canada and study Computer Science at UBC.
+Hi, I'm Jacky and welcome to my little digital garden!
+Here, I play with ideas through both code and words.
 Read more about my [non-work endeavours](/notwork) or my [failure resume](/posts/a-failure-resume).

 I'm still trying to figure out what I really want to do with my life but 3 things that are fascinating to me right now are cognitive systems, ethical tech, and infrastructure.
 You can find more about what I'm thinking about on my [second brain](/toc/directory).